 Green Car Journal editors had the opportunity to live with Mitsubishi’s third-generation Outlander PHEV over the course of two full years, the longest test conducted by the magazine.
 The experience was satisfying with this vehicle meeting every possible need.
-Our preference at all times was to drive on zero emission electric power whenever practical and this plug-in SUV allowed us to do that, since our daily drives were almost always within its 22 mile battery electric range.
+Our preference at all times was to drive on zero emission electric power whenever practical and this plug-in hybrid SUV allowed us to do that, since our daily drives were almost always within its 22 mile battery electric range.
 If we were consistent with plugging in overnight, which was the case unless another test car required a charge, then our drives around town were inevitably on electric power.

 On those occasions when we drove beyond the Outlander PHEV’s electric range, we did so without thinking about it because the experience is seamless.
 There are no decisions to be made, other than start, shift into ‘drive,’ and head on out.
 During these drives, the switchover to combustion or hybrid power happened behind the scenes without any real indication it was taking place.

 With that in mind, we headed out on an adventure from our base in California to the Oregon Coast.
 We’ve enjoyed the coastline in California for years, from Southern California’s Coronado Beach in San Diego and Newport Beach in Orange County to the environs of lesser known but delightful areas like the Central Coast’s Avila Beach, or the funky throwback beach town of Cayucas.
 Still, there’s just something about the rugged Oregon coast that calls to us.
 It offers dramatic and unspoiled coastal vistas that are compelling in a different way than the perennially sun-drenched, surfs-up beaches found in much of California.
 So, we packed up our Outlander PHEV tester and headed northbound on US 101.